Blainville, Quebec: History

 Louis de Buade de Frontenac granted a vast territory that includes present-day Blainville to elite members of society, lords ("seigneurs") or seigneurs, to promote the development of New France in 1683.
 The Seigneurie des Mille Îles (Lordship of the Thousand Islands) encompassed over 200 km2 along the northern shores of the Mille Îles River.

 In 1792, a disagreement between Seigneur Hertel and Seigneuresse Lamarque resulted in a division of the seigneurial territory along what was then-called the Great Line (present-day Boulevard du Curé-Labelle or Quebec Route 117).

 Blainville is named for the third lord of the seigneurie, Jean-Baptiste Céloron de Blainville (1660-1756).

 On 14 June 1968, the parish of Sainte-Thérèse-de-Blainville was divided, and Blainville formed its own town consisting of mostly heretofore undeveloped land.
 In 2017, the municipality governed 54.62 km2 subdivided into eleven districts, maintained an independent police force with a budget in excess of $14 million CAD and more than 110 staff, a fire department with over 70 firefighters, who since 2016 also serve the neighbouring municipality of Rosemère, a library with three branches, an arena with two rinks, and an aquatic recreation centre.

 Geography

 Climate

-Blainville radar part of the Canadian weather radar network commissioned in 2018.
+The Blainville radar, part of the Canadian weather radar network, was commissioned in 2018.